arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 Interrupts are based on **hardware** and **software** events:

 * The *hardware interrupt* is an interrupt raised by a hardware signal sent from an external device.
 This interrupt class handles its asynchronously generated interrupt signal to synchronize it with the subsequent instructions of the interrupted device.
-For example, the pression of a button can send a signal that represents the change in the hardware state to execute a task requiring immediate attention, such as an emergency stop alert.
+For example, the button press can send a signal that represents the change in the hardware state to execute a task requiring immediate attention, such as an emergency stop alert.

 * The *software interrupt* is raised when the device itself is exposed to internally defined conditions or upon a particular routine call.
 It watches for special conditionals that create interrupts based on the present parameters.
 For instance, read and write operations of the storage device interacting with the controller driver is one example that involves software interrupt.